-Monitoring: There was no publicly available information on whether the government investigated or monitored prison and detention conditions.
-The UN special rapporteur on the human rights situation in the DPRK was not allowed to access conditions inside the country independently.
+Independent Monitoring: There was no publicly available information on whether the government investigated or monitored prison and detention conditions.
+The DPRK did not allow the UN special rapporteur on the human rights situation in the DPRK or the UN Commission of Inquiry access into the country to assess prison conditions.